 It is not recommended to place the loop INSIDE gators since the channels would place the long sides of the loop too close together.

-Once you've placed protection over the loop, connect the loop's banana plugs to the loop slots in the Active Extension and make sure the black Wireless Antenna is screwed in tightly.
+Once you've placed protection over the loop, connect the loop's banana plugs to the loop ports in the Active Extension and make sure the black Wireless Antenna is screwed in tightly.

 Next, connect the Active Extension to the Controller's Active port using the Active Extension System cable.
 Make sure the plug is firmly inserted into the Controller and the other end is tightly screwed onto the Extension.